 2. Two letters of Recommendation.
 One from a faculty member and a second from a faculty/other.
-Please complete and submit through online application.
+Complete and submit through online application.

 3. Transcripts: Submit in January, after Fall grades are added, undergraduates should print out a transcript from the Registrar.
 Submit a copy of the transcript to each application submitted (submitted via hardcopy to 1209 Cathedral of Learning).

 4. Awardee Obligation Signature Form.
-Please print from online application and submit to 1209 Cathedral of Learning.
+Print from online application and submit to 1209 Cathedral of Learning.

 5. Nationality Rooms Academic Credit Signature Page.
-Please obtain approval for the proposed program from the Study Abroad Office.
-Please print the form from the online application and submit to 1209 Cathedral of Learning.
+Obtain approval for the proposed program from the Study Abroad Office.
+Print the form from the online application and submit to 1209 Cathedral of Learning.

 Completed Applications Due:

 • Undergraduates: January 9, 2014

 • NO APPLICATIONS WILL BE ACCEPTED AFTER THE DEADLINE.

 Finalists notified via email: January 20, 2014

 Finalist Interviews: Weeks of January 27 and February 3